pchemguy/spec-kit/templates/capabilities/capabilities.md

 Capability identification, classification, and grouping are interdependent activities:

-- capability candidates are inferred from capability signals in the target description;
+- capability candidates are inferred from capability signals extracted from the target description;
 - classification according to the Capability Model is applied as candidates are inferred and scoped;
 - capabilities are formed by grouping, splitting, revising, or rejecting capability candidates.

 The LLM MUST use classification to govern capability construction, not as a separate pre- or post-processing step.

+---

+#### Capability Signal Constraints

+Capability construction MUST be grounded in capability signals extracted from the target description.

+Capability signals MUST:

+- use verbatim text where possible, with minimal normalization;
+- directly support capability identification, classification, or scoping decisions;
+- provide evidence used during grouping and splitting evaluation;
+- remain concise and non-redundant.

+Capability signals MUST NOT:

+- introduce inferred terminology not grounded in the target description;
+- restate full capability descriptions;
+- include explanations, interpretations, or sentences;
+- combine unrelated source concepts.

+The LLM MUST NOT construct capability semantics that exceed what is reasonably supported by the associated capability signals and their immediate context.

 ---